jamesnicolas/yomichan-forvo-server/README.md

 # Yomichan Forvo Server for Anki
-## NOTICE!
-Addon currently broken due to Cloudflare verification in Forvo.
-Working on a fix
 ![image](https://user-images.githubusercontent.com/2841145/111932339-97690580-8a93-11eb-9f2a-4fa791dd5954.png)

 Simple server to take advantage of Yomichan's custom audio sources feature.
 Requires Anki Connect.
 It web scrapes Forvo's search and word page to get a list of words.